 With immunophenotyping, a blood, bone marrow, or other sample can be tested to gather this information – information that is then used to identify a specific type of leukaemia or lymphoma and, where possible, used to predict its likely aggressiveness and/or responsiveness to certain treatment.
 The identifications and predictions made are based upon a "library" of antigen associations and patterns that have been established over time.

-Most of the antigens that immunophenotyping detects are identified by a CD (clusters of differentiation or cluster designation) number, such as: CD1a, CD2, CD3, CD4, CD8, CD13, CD19, CD20, CD33, CD61, or CD235.
+Most of the antigens that immunophenotyping detects are identified by a CD (clusters of differentiation) number, such as: CD1a, CD2, CD3, CD4, CD8, CD13, CD19, CD20, CD33, CD61, or CD235.
 CD numbers represent a naming convention that is based upon international consensus.
 Several hundred antigens have been identified and received CD designations, but only a small number of these are routinely tested for clinical use.
 The pattern of expression of multiple CD markers can be unique to particular subtypes of leukaemia or lymphoma.

-Flow cytometry is the technique most used for Immunophenotyping .
-It is performed by processing a blood, bone marrow, tissue, or fluid sample and then adding specific antibodies that have been tagged with fluorescent markers.
-These antibodies attach to corresponding antigens on the white blood cells, when the antigens are present.
+Flow cytometry is the technique most used for immunophenotyping.
+It is performed by processing a blood, bone marrow, tissue, or fluid sample to remove red cells, and then adding specific antibodies that have been tagged with fluorescent markers.
+These antibodies attach to corresponding antigens on the white blood cells when the antigens are present.
 The WBCs are then drawn up into a single-cell fluid stream under pressure past multiple lasers and detectors and each cell is analysed individually.